 Early U.S. Airmail & Aviation History

-The Backstory: Once the Wright brothers took to the skies in their amazing flying machine, modern aviation began transforming the landscape of correspondence, which, at that time, consisted largely of the Pony Express and transporting mail via railroad.
+The Backstory: Once the Wright brothers took to the skies in their amazing flying machine, modern aviation began transforming the landscape of correspondence, which, at that time, consisted largely of the Pony Express and railroad.
 In 1920, an official transcontinental airmail route was established in North America.
 The only problem was that pilots relied on visual cues—looking at the ground and nearby landmarks—to find their way around, which could be very difficult at night and during inclement weather.
 As a solution, a network of light beacons and brightly painted yellow concrete arrows were created so pilots could navigate across the country and know where exactly to drop mail.
-As technology improved during the 1930s (and funds grew tight with the Great Depression), pilots no longer used the light beacon or arrow system to deliver mail, and many of the light towers were disassembled for their steel.
+As technology improved during the 1930s (and funds grew tight during the Great Depression), pilots no longer used the light beacon or arrow system to deliver mail, and many of the light towers were disassembled for their steel.
 Throughout the country, however, visitors can still see the concrete arrows, remnants of this historical epoch in postal service and aviation history.

 Experience History Today: Several mail drop locations are located just outside of Rock Springs.
 Use the interactive map to visit one nearby.